Curriculum Vitae for

 Christine Mirzayan Science and Technology Policy Fellow, National Academy of Sciences

-Braun, J.A. (under contract, 2014).
-Circulatory systems: Distributing television news online.
+Braun, J.A. (under contract, 2015).
+A Fuller Spectrum: Distributing television news online.
 New Haven:

 Yale University Press.

 Braun, J.A. (forthcoming).
 News programs: Designing MSNBC.com’s online interfaces.
 Journalism.

 Braun, J.A.
 (2014).
 Transparent intermediaries: Building the infrastructures of connected viewing.

 In J. Holt & K. Sanson (Eds.), Connected Viewing: Selling, Streaming & Sharing Media in the Digital Era.
 New York: Routledge.